 Sure, your website will not always be up, as even the best web host cannot promise 100% uptime.
 But it is an asset that does its job independent of you and your involvement.
 Add to that the fact that you can run conversational bots on your website that are getting incredibly good at mimicking humans, and your customers will know you’re there for them 24/7, 52 weeks a year.

-So there won’t be lots of street cred that will go your business’ way just for having a website, but that’s fine.
+So there won’t be lots of street cards that will go your business’ way, just for having a website, but that’s fine.
 Digital credibility is just as valid, and probably significantly more important for your business.
 The fact that you have a website will help you get it.

 People will check your business online before engaging it in the analog world.
 People who find you online will judge the credibility of your business by how well your website looks.
 If you have a real working website that shows signs of being alive, it will help increase your business’ credibility both offline and online.